Chair: Karen Brodkin

 - Gary R. Birkenbeuel, Partner, Ernst & Young LLP

-- Robert T. Bouttier, President & COO, Automobile Club of Southern California
+- Robert T. Bouttier, President & CEO, Automobile Club of Southern California

 - Rhonda Brauer, Managing Director, Burson-Marsteller